 First, let’s get a definition of “productive” out there.
 What exactly does it even mean to be productive?
 Part of it is maximizing output while minimizing time and effort.
 Another part is improving how much impact you can have with the time you’re given.
 One big part of productivity that is often left out of the discussion is your mindset.
 But don’t worry, we’ll talk more about that soon.

-So, without further ado, below are my top tips and tricks for being productive.
+So, without further ado, below are my top productivity tips and tricks.

 For me, making sure I get enough sleep is a huge part of my overall productivity.
 In addition, eating right and getting some exercise several times a week will make a huge difference in your ability to have the energy needed to focus and be productive.
 If your mornings are hectic, use your commute to work as a time to refocus and amp yourself up for the day.

 Tell yourself: you are in charge of directing your ship.
 You are not a kite that is being flown around randomly by the wind.
 We all have to train ourselves to get in the right mindset in the morning and learn how to stay in that mindset throughout the day.
 I heard this boat/kite analogy once and it has stuck with me.
 I frequently remind myself that I have the power and control to dictate how I spend my time.
 If mindset is something you struggle with, check out some of the book recommendations linked at the bottom of this email.

 Having a deep motivating purpose for increasing your productivity is important if it’s something you hope to stick with for the long haul.
 Why is it important for you to be productive and focused while at work?
 More time with your kids?
 Less distractions at home?
 Less stress?
 Close your eyes and visualize what a day might look like for you if you could be focused, energetic, and productive from 7-4.

 Or, think about it another way.
 What if you could gain 2 hours a day?
 What would you do with your time?